sdl433/csograding/README.md

-# CSO Grading API
+# CSO Grading
-This API seeks to simplify the grading process for CSO assignments.
+This project seeks to simplify the grading process for CSO assignments.
 The main function will:
 1.) take in a student submission as a parameter
 2.) randomly generate test cases
 3.) pass them into correct code